yydrift-code/chainlit-cb/realtime-assistant/CADDY_TESTING.md

 ### Container Won't Start
 - Check if port 8888 is already in use
 - Ensure Docker is running
-- Check Docker logs: `docker-compose -f docker-compose.html.yml logs`
+- Check Docker logs: `docker compose -f docker-compose.html.yml logs`

 ### Health Check Fails
 - Verify the container is running: `docker ps`